-I am tired of Corporate greed and overpaid CEO's, I strongly support your proposal to require companies to expense stock options.
-Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders.
-For example, I believe stock options provided a financial incentive for Enron executives to cook the books.
+I strongly support your proposal to require companies to expense stock options.
+Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders, and for the U.S. public who may depend upon vital services the corporation provides - and most time depends upon the services the corporation provides that fall under a state or federal regulatory agency (the fox watching the chicken coop) - I believe stock options provided a financial incentive for corporate executives like Enron executives to cook the books.